rametta/Pali/README.md

 There are minimal controls:

 - Left mouse clicking - click to select card in hand, then click empty space on table to place card, or, click another card on table to show a popup to confirm a switch
-- Z - to zoom into the table and get a better view to read the cards on the table
+- Z - to zoom into the table and get a better top-down view to read the cards on the table

 ## How to export dedicated server

+The game is not peer-to-peer, but relies on a dedicated server, every server can handle only 2 peer connections, once 2 peers are connected - the game begins.

+If you have a server IP address, place it in [Global.gd](./Global.gd) as the `SERVER_ADDRESS`, then export the dedicated server and client using the presets already available.

 ## Credits